Application Forms (posted at bottom of page)

 Procedure for Applicants

 A five page proposal outlining the research project, typewritten in English, is required.
 The proposal is to be accompanied by a budget and an estimate of expenses to be incurred while conducting the research.
 A timetable complete with milestones must be included with the proposal package.
 Requests for support should not exceed $10,000.00 although the itemized budget for the research project may indicate a greater expenditure.
 Each proposal should clearly describe how the research project relates to an aspect of Gulf Coast geology.
-Applications for consideration are accepted from October 1 (current calender year) through February 28 of the next calendar year.
-All application documents are to be submitted to Danny W. Harrelson, Chairman, GCAGS Faculty Grant Committee no later than February 28.
+Applications for consideration are accepted from October through February 28th for consideration at the GCAGS Spring Board Meeting.
+All application documents are to be submitted to René De Hon, Chairman, GCAGS Faculty Grant Committee no later than February 28th.

 Procedure for Review of Project Proposals